alanng10/StandInfoTech/Docue/a.md

 1 Program shown Console by default in it ProgramFrame.

-1 Program shown zero to multi ViewFrame in it ProgramFrame.
+1 Program shown zero to 1 View in it ProgramFrame.

-ViewFrame is full screen only.

-ViewFrame is most gain view frame.
+The View area is entire ProgramFrame.

 stand info tech has module environ.